Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

-By applying the Legendre transformation to the Lagrangian, we are able to map the phase space of velocities to the phase space.
+By applying the Legendre transformation to the Lagrangian, we are able to map from the phase space of velocities to phase space.
 In this new space, the motion of the generalized coordinates and momentum can be described by first-order differential equations.
 Furthermore, the Legendre transformation can be reapplied in order to retrieve the generalized velocities, thus enabling the determination of trajectories within the phase space of velocities.

-In order to make the notation of the Hamiltonian \eqref{hamilt} less convoluted, we will omit writing the time dependence of the generalized coordinates, velocities, and momentums, that is:
+In order to make the notation of the Hamiltonian \eqref{hamilt} more concise, we will omit writing the time dependence of the generalized coordinates, velocities, and momenta, that is:

-Hamilton's equations describe the trajectories followed by the generalized coordinates and momentums associated with particle systems in phase space.
-They are derived by calculating the change in the Hamiltonian as the $j$-th generalized coordinate and the $j$-th generalized momentum are infinitesimally displaced
+Hamilton's equations describe the trajectories followed by the generalized coordinates and momenta associated with particle systems in phase space.
+They are derived by calculating infinitesimal displacement or change in the Hamiltonian as the $j$-th generalized coordinate and the $j$-th generalized momentum

-The solution of the Hamilton equations \eqref{hamiltonianeq} determines the trajectory of the generalized coordinates and momentums associated with a system of particles.
+The solution of Hamilton's equations \eqref{hamiltonianeq} determines the trajectory of the generalized coordinates and momenta associated with a system of particles.
 In the case where the Lagrangian defined in \eqref{lag} is used, the Hamiltonian \eqref{hamilt1} is given by